What is brand management? Learn more about brand management, brand manager jobs, and how to take your first steps into a brand management career.

 Establish and maintain product branding through the creation and management of promotional collateral.

 You’ll discover many different brand management jobs in this industry.
-Some of the most common roles and their base annual salary include:
+Some of the most common roles and their annual US salary*, including additional pay such as bonuses and commission, are:

 Most brand managers work for corporations or marketing firms.
 You’ll uphold and promote the image of the brands you represent.
 You’ll work closely with marketing, advertising, and sales to steer the brand in the right direction.
 Your role will typically fall under the marketing department supervised by a marketing director or chief marketing officer (CMO).